-Riding has been a formal school sport at St Mary’s since the inception of the Equestrian Schools’ League in 2003.
+Equestrian riding has been a formal school sport at St Mary’s since the inception of the Equestrian Schools’ League in 2003.
 Competitive riding has expanded over the past years and the South African National Equestrian Schools Association (SANESA) league allows riders to compete in many disciplines.
 The main disciplines include dressage, show jumping, working riding, working hunter, performance riding, equitation and eventing.

 St Mary’s competes in the Jo’burg Metro Region of the Gauteng SANESA league.
-The Gauteng league comprises four qualifying shows in each calendar year and the girls are required to compete in all four of the qualifiers.
+The Gauteng league comprises four qualifying shows in each calendar year and the girls are encouraged to compete in all four of the qualifiers.
 Riders are awarded individual and school points based on where they are placed in each individual show.
-Based on their performance points, riders qualify to represent the Gauteng Central Region at SANESA Gauteng Finals.
+Based on their performance points in the four qualifiers, riders qualify to represent the Gauteng Central Region at SANESA Gauteng Finals.
 After successful participation at Gauteng Finals, teams are chosen to represent Gauteng at the SANESA National Championships where riders compete against teams from other provinces.

 St Mary’s competes in the category of schools aligned to the number of riders participating, and points from all the girls’ classes are added to determine the winning school for the season.

 Girls are also encouraged to ride in competitions outside of the Schools’ League, and are acknowledged for achievements in these endeavours.